 Seamless portrayal of S-57 and S-101 data is described in Appendix E.

 Overlays of S-100-based non-ENC data over S-57 chart data are left to manufacturer discretion within IMO guidance.
-Any overlays over S-57 chart data must not interact with or modify the underlying chart data, in particular the user selectable safety contour and water level adjustment features must only be implemented over S-101 charts.
+Any overlays over S-57 chart data must not interact with or modify the underlying chart data, in particular the user selectable safety contour and Water Level Adjustment features must only be implemented over S-101 charts.

 This specification is designed to allow such integrated displays.
 Note in particular: